neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 console.error("Error!"); // logs as error into console
 ```

-- Explain that we can use the console for debugging or error logging
+- [ ] Explain that we can use the console for debugging or error logging.

 ### QuerySelector

-- Explain that you can manipulate the DOM in JavaScript, e.g.: Change the CSS classes on HTML
+- [ ] Explain that we can manipulate the DOM with the help of JavaScript, e.g. change the CSS classes of HTML
       elements.
+- [ ] Note that we want to change the styling of the `main` element.
-- Explain that you need to select the respective HTML element.
+- [ ] Show that we need to select the respective HTML element:
-- Show how this works with an example:
+  - [ ] in the `index.js`, create a variable like `mainElement`;
+  - [ ] we use the `document` interface provided by the browser;
+  - [ ] the `querySelector` method takes a string as argument and returns **the first HTML element** which matches the search query
+  - [ ] note that we could search for any string (like `.querySelector("main")` or `.querySelector("body")`), but we want to be as specific as possible to avoid errors;
+  - [ ] this is why we've agreed upon the `data-js` attribute for our course.
+- [ ] Log the element to the console and show the students what kind of object it is, which
+      properties it has, e.g. `classList`.

 ```html
 <body>